 There’s a very simple reason for this.
 All the brands buy their components from the same suppliers, and these only provide high-quality products.
 So Schuller Kitchens build their units from much the same high quality components as Hacker, Leicht, Bauformat, Pronorm, Nobilia and Nolte.

 How do Schuller Kitchens compare in specification?

-However, it’s worth noting that there are a few German brands on the market that cost similar to Schuller kitchens, but offer a much higher specification for the money.
-For example.
-Schuller, like many other German brands, come with 3mm thick hardboard backs.
-In constrast, some brands offer 8mm thick solid backs & are no more expensive than Schuller.
+It’s worth noting that there are a few German brands available that cost similar to Schuller kitchens, but offer a higher specification for the money.
+So, for example, rather than having 3mm thick hardboard backs, these brands have 8mm thick solid backs for enhanced strength & durability.

-Unfortunately, knowing where to find these brands is tricky.
+Unfortunately, knowing where to find these brands can be like finding a needle in a hay stack.
 However, this is where we come in.
-We’ll point you in the direction of the nearest showrooms that offer them.
+We’ll point you in the direction of the nearest showrooms who offer them.